xenonview-com/view-java-sdk/README.md

 ## <a name="whats-new"></a>
 ## What's New
+* v0.0.12 - Build a dependencies fat jar with every release for easy install.
 * v0.0.11 - Regenerate Journey ID with newId function.
 * v0.0.10 - Add new platform method.
 * v0.0.9 - Duplicate steps ready.